tomaztk/Games-with-TSQL/README.md

-# Games-with-TSQL
+# Games for T-SQL

-Games with T-SQL
+Games written with T-SQL and used with Microsft SQL Server